Albertyhu/influx-marketing-test/readme.md

-This is my submission to the Influx Marketing test
+This is my submission to the Influx Marketing test.

+Live site can be viewed here: https://albertyhu.github.io/influx-marketing-test/